open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 idiomatic approach, for example, as `OnForceFlush` and `OnShutdown` callback functions.

-The SDK SHOULD provide a way to allow the preferred [Aggregation](#aggregation) and [Aggregation Temporality](./datamodel.md#temporality) to be specified on the basis of instrument kind for a `MetricReader` instance during setup (e.g. initialization, registration, etc.) time.
-If the preferred temporality is explicitly specified then the SDK SHOULD respect that, otherwise use Cumulative.
+The SDK SHOULD provide a way to allow the default [Aggregation](#aggregation) and [Aggregation Temporality](./datamodel.md#temporality) to be specified on the basis of instrument kind for a `MetricReader` instance during setup (e.g. initialization, registration, etc.) time.

 ### MetricReader operations